 I’ve worked hard to improve my perception and increase my visibility in my company, and I feel I’ve succeeded.
 How can I leverage my visibility to become more of a key player in my organization?

 Coach Joel answers:

 Lorenzo, congrats on strengthening others’ perception of you and achieving greater visibility.
 Those are important steps toward becoming a key player in your company.
 To really have an impact on things like its vision and direction, you now need to increase your influence.
-Having influence over others will allow you to truly have an impact on your organization.
+Having influence over others will allow you to truly have an impact on your organization—in fact, it’s one of the top qualities of a leader.
 Here are three strategies that will help you increase your influence at work.